i2p/i2p.www/i2p2www/spec/common-structures.rst

 * Blinding and encryption schemes are TBD; see proposal 123.

 * This structure does not use the LeaseSet2Header_.

+* Maximum actual expires time is TBD, may be about 11 minutes, unless we will support encrypted MetaLeaseSet_.

 JavaDoc: http://{{ i2pconv('echelon.i2p/javadoc') }}/net/i2p/data/EncryptedLeaseSet.html